 Other Property Assessment Notices from MPAC

 We mail nearly one million Notices to owners of new properties or properties where a change has taken place, such as an addition, a change in ownership, or a change in property’s use.
-Learn more about these Notices.
+Learn more about other Notices.

 In addition to valuing properties, we also classify every property in Ontario.
 There are seven major property classes: residential, multi-residential, commercial, industrial, pipeline, farm and managed forests.